ci-lab-cz/crem-dock/README.md

 The difference from the first mode is to use SDF file with 3D structure of a starting fragment (it should be properly protonated, because it will not pass through the protonation step).

-Usually for such studies it is required to specify PLIF and RMSD (`--rmsd`) value to select for further iteractions compounds which preserve contacts and position of a parent molecule.
+Usually for such studies it is required to specify PLIF and RMSD (`--rmsd`) value to select for further iterations compounds which preserve both contacts and position of a parent molecule.
+In the example below we set to preserve at least one contact out of two and do not restrict RMSD, because with given settings we enumerate only few molecules each iteration and the chances to generate compounds satisfying PLIF and RMSD is very low.
 ```bash
 cremdock -i example/input.sdf -o example/mode2_1.db -d chembl22_sa2_hac12.db --nclust 2 --max_replacements 25 --program vina --config example/vina_config.yml -c 2 --plif leu83.ahbdonor leu83.ahbacceptor --plif_cutoff 0.5 --plif_protein example/2BTR_H.pdb --protonation pkasolver
 ```